 Purple wedding theme

-Purple Themed Wedding
+Purple Wedding Theme

 It makes sense that you would desire a purple-themed wedding if you are a purple fan.
 Purple comes in various tones, and experimenting with them can change the tone of your ceremony from formal to playful.